Flores02/dots/templatetator/letslinux/README.md

-This is the [templatetator](https://budrich.github.io/scripts/templatetator) template i use to create new blog posts for budlabs.
+This is the [templatetator](https://budrich.github.io/scripts/templatetator) template i use to create show-notes for let's linux.